MagnaFacta/zalt-model/README.md

 # zalt-model
 The Model component in MVC, classes for data reading, writing, metadata and translations.
+See [About Zalt](docs/ABOUT-ZALT.md) for more information on Zalt libraries in general.

 The core of the zalt-model package are the **MetaModels**.
 These contain information about a datamodel, e.g. labels and descriptions for data fields, but also preferred form element use and selection options, date formats, primary keys,